mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 ## Add Kaptain to your DKP Catalog Applications via CLI

-If you installed DKP with Kaptain as a Workspace application in the Kommander installation file, you do not need to create a Git Repository for Kaptain.
+If you installed DKP with Kaptain as a workspace application in the Kommander installation file, you do not need to create a Git Repository for Kaptain.

 If you added Kaptain after installing DKP, you must make it available by creating a Git Repository.
 Use the CLI to create the GitRepository resource and add a new repository.